chenlijun99/unibz-76088A-materials/2-basics/2-modularity/3-cmake/README.md

 **Takeaways:**

 * Look at the comments in [CMakeLists.txt](./2/CMakeLists.txt) and [CMakeLists.txt](./2/configuration/CMakeLists.txt).
+* Subdirectories can have their own `CMakeLists.txt`, which can be included from a parent directory using `add_subdirectory()`.
+For each sub-`CMakeLists.txt`, a new variable scope is created.
 * Static libraries as a way to group a set of object files.
 * Usage requirements and how their transitive propagation can be controlled using `PUBLIC/PRIVATE/INTERFACE` and `target_link_libraries`.
-See more [here](https://cmake.org/cmake/help/v3.5/manual/cmake-buildsystem.7.html#transitive-usage-requirements) .
+See more [in the CMake documentation](https://cmake.org/cmake/help/v3.5/manual/cmake-buildsystem.7.html#transitive-usage-requirements).
     * Usage requirement: what should be passed to the preprocessor/compiler/linker for the correct build of a target (correct build of all the source files associated to it).
         * include directory to add to the compiler's (or better, preprocessor's) search paths: using [target_include_directories](https://cmake.org/cmake/help/v3.5/command/target_include_directories.html)
         * macros to be defined on command line: using [target_compile_definitions](https://cmake.org/cmake/help/v3.5/command/target_compile_definitions.html),